harshdpatel2312-dot/Volunteer-Data-analyst/README.md

-# Labour Force Trend Analysis – London Economic Region
+# Labor Force Trend Analysis – London Economic Region

 ---

 ## Executive Summary
-This volunteer project provides stakeholders with a **clear, long-term view of labour force trends for the London Economic Region** using data from **2006–2025**.
+This volunteer project provides stakeholders with a **clear, long-term view of labor force trends for the London Economic Region** using data from **2006–2025**.

 Stakeholders did not define a specific problem or request recommendations.
 Their primary need was **trend visibility and historical context**.
 Using **Excel for data validation**, **SQL for analysis**, and **Tableau for dashboards and story views**, this project supports subject matter experts by highlighting comparable historical periods and guiding interpretation through analytical questions.

 ---

 ## Stakeholder Requirement
-- View long-term labour force trends for the London Economic Region
+- View long-term labor force trends for the London Economic Region
 - Compare recent movements to historical periods
 - Use visuals to support discussion and interpretation

 ---

 ## Dataset (2006–2025)
-- Labour force, Employment, Unemployed  (x1000 persons)
+- Labor force, Employment, Unemployed  (x1000 persons)
 - Metrics:
   - Participation Rate
   - Unemployment Rate